LopesGabriel/tellawl/Services.md

 List of services and a resume of it responsabilities

+## Member Service

+This service manages users and authentication.

 ## Wallet

-This is the core service, responsible for the main logic of managing the wallets, and registering the transactions.
+This is the service responsible for managing wallets.

-The service should provide APIs for Wallet CRUD operation and also to perform transactions.
-Since it knows the core database, it should also be responsible for returning analytics data to populate dashboards.
+It should persist wallet information and transactions.

 ## Notifier